 A few years ago, I was wrestling with the winter blues.
 I went to the doctor, and she took some tests and found that my vitamin D levels were down in the dumps.

-Get together with people.
-Preferably uplifting people who are committed to seeing joy and focusing on what is going right, not wrong.
-Make an effort to connect with others.
-Have a potluck dinner, go to a community event, ask a friend to chat on the phone.
+Connect with uplifting people who are committed to seeing joy and focusing on what is going right, not wrong.
+Make an effort to connect with others in a safe way.
+Go for a socially distanced walk, check in with your friends on social media, or ask a friend to chat on the phone.
 Stay connected.

 Move, move, move!